EconomyLens.com

 Chinese Premier Li Qiang warned the global economy was 'undergoing profound changes'. ©AFP

 Tianjin (China) (AFP) – Chinese Premier Li Qiang warned on Wednesday that global trade tensions were “intensifying” as he addressed the opening ceremony of the World Economic Forum.
-Officials including Singaporean Prime Minister Lawrence Wong are among those attending this week’s gathering in the northern port city of Tianjin, known colloquially as the “Summer Davos”.
+Officials including Singaporean Prime Minister Lawrence Wong are among those attending this week’s gathering in the northern port city of Tianjin, known colloquially as the “Summer Davos.”

 Related

-“In times when the global economy faces difficulties, what we need is not the law of the jungle where the weak fall prey to the strong, but cooperation and mutual success for a win-win outcome,” Li said.
-Beijing’s number two official also painted a bullish picture of the Chinese economy, the world’s second-largest, which has been beset by slowing growth and a lull in consumer spending.
-“China’s economy continues to grow steadily, providing strong support for the accelerated recovery of the global economy,” he said.
+“In times when the global economy faces difficulties, what we need is not the law of the jungle where the weak fall prey to the strong, but cooperation and mutual success for a win-win outcome,” Li stated.

-Officials have since late last year rolled out a series of steps intended to boost spending, including key interest rate cuts and steps to encourage homebuying.
-But results have been varied, just as added pressure on trade from US tariffs threatens to hit the country’s vast manufacturing sector.
-“We expect the (Chinese) economy to continue to slow over the coming months,” wrote Leah Fahy, China Economist at Capital Economics, in a note on Tuesday.
+Beijing is eyeing growth this year of around five percent—a target viewed as ambitious by many economists.
+Officials have since late last year rolled out a series of steps intended to boost spending, including key interest rate cuts and measures to encourage homebuying.
+However, results have been varied, especially as added pressure on trade from US tariffs threatens to hit the country’s vast manufacturing sector.

 © 2024 AFP